movsim/movsim/README_xprj.md

   differently/cover the whole road

-- the percentage of the vehicle types on the various roads at simulation start and at the inflows is specified in
+- the percentage of the vehicle types on the various roads at simulation start and at the inflows is specified in the *TrafficComposition* block, see below.
-  <TrafficComposition>, see below.

-defining the car-following models
+Defining the car-following models
 ---------------------------------

-this is the <AccelerationModelType> block.
+this is done in the *AccelerationModelType* block.
 The specification consists of the model type and the corresponding parameters, e.g., for the ACC model (an IDM derivative, see www.traffic-simulation.de):